ot483/NetCom2/README.md

 ...
 ```

+#### Step 9:Network based analysis of treatment specific metabolic activities

-The script tool for predicting metabolic activities in microbial communities based on network-based interpretation of assembled and annotated metagenomics data.
-The algorithm takes as input an EdgeR output file that provides information on the differential abundance of enzymatic reactions in two different treatments (Step 8).
+The algorithm takes as input an EdgeR output file (generated at Step 8) that screens for the differential abundance of enzymatic reactions in two different treatments (Step 8).
 Enzymes are classified as associated with Treatment_1, Treatment_2 or not associated.
 The algorithm generates as output: (i) Lists of differentially abundant enzymes and their pathway association. (ii) Prediction of environmental resources that are unique to each treatment and their pathway association. (iii) Prediction of environmental compounds that are produced by the microbial community and pathway association of compounds that are treatment-specific. (iv) Network visualization of enzymes, environmental resources and produced compounds that are treatment specific (2 & 3D).

-Code and instructions are available at https://github.com/ot483/NetCom
+Code and instructions are available at **https://github.com/ot483/NetCom** (Tal et al, 2021)

-#### Step 9: Community 'knockouts'  simulations
+#### Step 10: Community 'knockouts'  simulations

 The script conducts community 'knockouts' simulations in which selected taxonomic groups are removed from the community network by eliminating enzymes associated with the group (according to the scores in step 6).
 The impact of the removal group is estimated according to differences in the number of metabolites between the network expanded from the truncated enzyme set, and the reference meta-network that includes the full set of enzymatic functions